IP-DND-Resources/Tactician-Class-5e-2024/Tactician-Class-Homebrewey.md

 In addition, you may choose one of the following options; **Immunities**, **Vulnerabilities**, or **Resistances**.
 Make an Intelligence (Investigation) check with a DC of 15 to reveal one aspect of the chosen option, if the creature has any.
 The DM will choose which aspect is revealed if there are multiple.

 You can use this feature twice.
 You regain one expended use when you finish a Short Rest and you regain all expended uses when you finish a Long Rest.
-When you reach certain Tactitician levels, you gain more uses of this feature, as shown in the Encyclopedia column of the Tactitician Features table.
+When you reach certain Tactician levels, you gain more uses of this feature, as shown in the Encyclopedia column of the Tactician Features table.

-#### Level 3: Tactitician Subclass
+#### Level 3: Tactician Subclass
-You gain a Tactitician subclass of your choice.
+You gain a Tactician subclass of your choice.
 The Perfectionist, Altruist, Doppelganger, and Experimenter subclasses are detailed after this class’s description.
-A subclass is a specialization that grants you features at certain Tactitician levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Tactitician level or lower.
+A subclass is a specialization that grants you features at certain Tactician levels.
+For the rest of your career, you gain each of your subclass’s features that are of your Tactician level or lower.

 #### Level 4: Ability Score Improvement
 You gain the Ability Score Improvement feat (see chapter 5) or another feat of your choice for which you qualify.
 You gain this feature again at Tactician levels 8,12, and 16.